x931890193/st7789v/README.md

 ## Similar/Alternative drivers

-This driver is a fork of [Gussy/st7789v] that has been modified to work on linux with small <2" Waveshare LCD displays.
+This driver is a fork of [Gussy/st7789v] that has been modified to work on VersionFive2 with Waveshare LCD displays.

 [Gussy/st7789v]: https://github.com/Gussy/st7789v